 Then she was on her way out the door.

-The breeze was cool on her exposed skin, which honestly right now was most of her.
+The breeze was cool on her exposed skin, and there was a lot of it.
 She wore just an oversized t-shirt and barely-sized shorts and a gauzy, moth-bitten sweater she’d grabbed off the banister as she passed the stairs.
-This kind of weather, it was hard to feel comfortable no matter what you wore; she pulled it tightly around herself, but hadn’t bothered to put on shoes.
-The chill of dew jolted was a shock to the system; it was winter, after all.
-It made no sense, what she was doing.
+This kind of winter, it was hard to feel comfortable no matter what you wore; she pulled it tightly around herself, but hadn’t bothered to put on shoes.
+The chill of dew was a shock to the system, a reminder that this made no sense.
 She could almost hear Daddy’s voice ringing in her ears: I know you’re not going in there barefoot, Wynonna.

 It would have been smart, it would have been sane, but… Wynonna’s fight-or-flight mechanism had always been a goddamn wreck.
 Five minutes ago she’d begged for escape from a shallow grave, and now all she wanted was to bury herself under the heavy weight of somebody, anybody else.